hank/life/code/c/giganticlumber/README.markdown

 ## Dependencies
 In Ubuntu, it's this:

-  sudo apt-get install libsqlite3-dev libgpgme11-dev
+  sudo apt-get install ruby rubygems libsqlite3-ruby libgpgme-ruby

 In other OS's, you're on your own.